-Myanmar has been experiencing a rapid growth since it opened up in the 2000s with its GDP growth rate among the highest in Asia.
-Since 2011, the government has initiated economic reforms aimed at attracting foreign investment and reintegration into the global economy.
+Myanmar has been experiencing rapid growth since it opened up in the 2000s, with its GDP growth rate among the highest in Asia.
+Since 2011, the government has initiated economic reforms to attract foreign investment and reintegration into the global economy.

-The country's abundant natural resources and young workforce have the potential to attract foreign investment in various sectors like energy, garment, information technology and food and beverage sectors.
+The country's abundant natural resources and young workforce can attract foreign investment in various sectors like energy, garment, information technology, and food and beverage sectors.

 Currency: Myanmar Kyat (MMK) 1 K = 0.00077 USD